Natural Help for the Stressed Brain

 1. For the short term I recommend GABA to help quiet your brain.
 It is an amino acid and an inhibitory neurotransmitter (balances out the excited brain).
 Take on empty stomach for best results.
 Start with 1 capsule (500mg) You may take 1-2 capsules, 1-2 times a day if needed.
 You can also take in the middle of a particularly stressful day at work.
 For faster results, open the capsule and take the contents under your tongue.

-2. Boost your DHEA levels with a bioidentical cream (do not take DHEA in the pill form, it is changed in the liver and doesn’t work well).
+2. Boost your DHEA levels with a bioidentical cream or DHEA supplement.
 DHEA is useful for everyone over age 30 since your levels begin to drop at that age.
 With prolonged stress, the body increases the production of cortisol and decreases DHEA.
 As a result the immune system is compromised, blood sugar increases, fat storage increases, salt and water retention increase, the thyroid may slow, and depression may set in.
 Adding DHEA allows the adrenal glads to rest while you work on managing your stress levels and healing.
 (Get your hormone levels tested with this at-home saliva test kit).
+Here are my top recommendations for supporting DHEA levels: DHEA Cream, or EndoGize (EndoGize is especially formulated to support a healthy and balanced endocrine system in women.)

-4. Active B Complex.
+4. Super B, B Complex.
 B vitamins improve mood and help the body manage stress.
 In a 90 day study, participants taking B Vitamins reported a reduction in work-related strain as well as a reduction in confusion and depression compared to the control group.

-5. Herbs like Ashwagandha and Rhodiola.
+5. Herbs like Ashwagandha (found in EndoGize) and Rhodiola.
 These herbs are called adaptogens.
 They help the body adapt to stress.
 Gaia Herbs makes a product called Adrenal Health that is effective and high quality.

 7. Progesterone for women.
 The stressed woman is typically experiencing low progesterone levels.
 Like DHEA, chronic stress will reduce levels of progesterone.
 This happens because the body is “stealing progesterone” by using pregnenolone to make stress hormones instead of making progesterone.
 A safe way to increase progesterone is with Progessence™ Plus serum.
 This is a pure, harmonizing serum that is designed specifically for women.
 Along with wild yam and vitamin E, Progessence Plus is formulated with Frankincense, Bergamot, and Peppermint essential oils for optimal results.
 It is very effective at low doses, and many women only need to use 2-4 drops applied over the neck area each evening.